orbitalquark/scintillua/docs/manual.md

 [SCI_SETILEXER]: https://scintilla.org/ScintillaDoc.html#SCI_SETILEXER
 [SciTE]: https://scintilla.org/SciTE.html

+#### Error Handling

+Scintillua reports errors in one of two ways:

+1. If the `CreateLexer()` call fails and returns a null pointer, you can retrieve the error message using `GetCreateLexerError()`.
+This can happen when the "scintillua.lexers" property is not correctly set or when there is an error loading a particular Lua lexer.
+2. If there is an error during a lex or fold operation, the error message is stored in the "lexer.scintillua.error" property.
+This property only contains the most recent error (if any).

+Critical errors are also printed to stderr.

 ### Compiling Scintillua Directly into an App

 You can compile Scintillua directly (statically) into your Scintilla-based application by: